How to Pick Your Boat

 The fine stern will accommodates up to a 2hp long shaft motor.

-Summary: With its powerful dynamics in the water, ease of rowing, and high carrying capacity, the Dory makes an excellent fishing or crabbing boat, or rowed expedition boat for rougher waters.
+Summary: With its powerful dynamics in the water, ease of rowing, and high carrying capacity the Dory makes an excellent fishing or crabbing boat in the hands of an experienced operator.

 15′ Lobster Boat: 40% sail, 40% motor, 20% row